 Ozone vs. UV CPAP Cleaners: Why We Don’t Recommend SoClean

 We intentionally do not carry ozone cleaning products—also known as activated oxygen cleaning products—including items like the SoClean 2 and SoClean 3.
 Ozone exposure can be dangerous for those who have certain respiratory conditions like sleep apnea and asthma.
 In fact, the Environmental Protection Agency (EPA) says various levels of ozone exposure can “cause coughing, pain when taking a deep breath, inflame[d] airways, [and an] increase [in] the frequency of asthma attacks.”

 Additionally, according to the Food and Drug Administration (FDA), ozone is a “toxic gas with no known useful medical application.”
 The FDA continues, “In order for ozone to be effective as a germicide, it must be present in a concentration far greater than that which can be safely tolerated by man and animals.”

 It’s also worth noting that in February 2020, ResMed announced that “any damage caused by exposure to ozone [or] activated oxygen” would not be covered in its included limited warranty, as the company discovered that ozone cleaners may cause internal degradation of CPAP equipment.
-Instead, the best CPAP cleaner for ResMed AirSense 10 and some other ResMed products would be the Paptizer or the Republic of Sleep Universal Basic CPAP Cleaning Bundle.
+Instead, the best CPAP cleaner for ResMed AirSense 10 and other ResMed products would be the Paptizer or good, old-fashioned soap and water.

 Because of the information provided here, we do not carry SoClean or other ozone cleaning products and we do not consider SoClean to be a safe or effective method of cleaning and maintaining your CPAP machine or equipment.